mhartl/git-utils/README.md

 * `git delete-remote-branch <branch>`: deletes the remote branch if it is safe to do so
 * `git switch <pattern>`: switches to the first branch matching the given pattern
 * `git sync [branch]`: syncs the given branch with the remote branch (defaults to master)
+* `git typo`: makes a commit with the message "Fix typo"
 * `git undo`: undoes the last commit

 ## Aliases